Back to Blog

 The Machine

 Cap is a Linux machine running a Python/Gunicorn-based security dashboard.
 The dashboard lets authenticated users run network captures and download the resulting PCAP files.
-The intended path is IDOR on the download URL, then credential extraction from the PCAP, then Linux capability abuse for root.
+The intended path is IDOR on the download endpoint, then credential extraction from the captured traffic, then Linux capability abuse for root.

-It is a straightforward box but it covers two of the most common real-world issues that appear in web application assessments: insecure direct object references and plaintext protocol credential capture.
-The privilege escalation via capabilities is an excellent reminder to always run getcap after foothold.
+It covers two of the most common real-world findings in web application assessments: insecure direct object references and plaintext protocol credential capture.
+The privilege escalation via Linux capabilities is a reminder to always run getcap as part of post-foothold enumeration. find -perm -4000 finds SUID bits.
+It does not find capabilities.
+They are a separate check.

 PortServiceNotes